 In my life – and I’d imagine in all our lives – we take bold steps and can sometimes find ourselves “in too deep”, facing the choice to go forward or go back.

-While common sense and the people around us might tell us to stop, another instinct urges us on, with no guarantees of success, further into the heart of danger and uncertainty.
+While common sense or the people around us might tell us to stop, another instinct urges us on, with no guarantees of success, further into the heart of danger and uncertainty.

 Which do we choose?
 Which voice do we heed?
 It’s up to us.

-Success, and taking that next step further than we think we can safely go, benefits more than just ourselves.
-It benefits our families and communities, as well, as we become those who can lead the way.
+Success, and taking that next step further than we think we can safely go benefits more than just ourselves.
+It benefits our families and communities, as well, as we become those who lead the way.

 Even if it is just to a greener pasture.

-That’s when I saw something that, as a photographer, sent me running back.
+That’s when I saw something that sent me running back.

 They say a picture’s worth a thousand words.
-For me and this photo of my friend, the bravest yak, whose story I felt compelled to tell, let’s make it 2000:
+For me and this photo of my friend, the brave yak whose story I felt compelled to tell, let’s call it 2000: